beerjs/meta/README.md

 Please create a Github Issue on this repository for anything related to BeerJS generally, for example, to ask for the creation of a new repo for your local chapter of BeerJS

+We use github (this website!) to discuss things.
+If you're not used to that, here's a [quick video intro](https://www.youtube.com/watch?v=KlrJVSJRUN4).

 ## fork a beerjs in your city

 Anyone can do it- why not you?
 Please open an issue on this repo and clearly state: